leandroviajando/ir/README.md

 - Clustering of documents in the collection, clusters are represented e.g. by their centroid.
 - Query is matched against cluster centroids.
-- For partition clustering: matching condition, e.g., minimum similarity threshold to the centroid.
+- For _partition clustering_: matching condition, e.g., minimum similarity threshold to the centroid.
   - All documents in the matched clusters are returned
-- For hierarchical clustering: tree is processed downward, taking the highest scoring branch, until some stopping condition (e.g., minimum similarity threshold) is met.
+- For _hierarchical clustering_: tree is processed downward, taking the highest scoring branch, until some stopping condition (e.g., minimum similarity threshold) is met.
   - Subtree at that point is returned

 Clustering on huge document collections is not feasible.
 Solutions: